-Given below are the payments excluded from reporting on 1099 Tax Form:
+Given below are the payments excluded from reporting on the 1099 Tax Form:

-- If you hire a non-US citizen for remote work which not performed within the US, then you not required to file a 1099 Form.
+- If you hire a non-US citizen for remote work not performed within the US, then you are not required to file a 1099 Form.

-- Payments made to individuals who are C or S corporations excluded in reporting.
+- Payments made to individuals who are C or S corporations are excluded from reporting.

-- When you made payments to services such as lawn mowing not reported on 1099 Form.
+- When you made payments to services such as lawn mowing not reported on the 1099 Form.

 - Payments for freight, storage, telephone, merchandise are exempted.